upbound/docs/content/all-spaces/backup-and-restore.md

 ```
 {{< /hint >}}

 Upbound's _Shared Backups_ is a built-in backup and restore feature.
 Shared Backups lets you configure automatic schedules for taking snapshots of your managed control planes.
 You can restore data from these backups by making new control planes.
-This guide explains how you can use Shared Backups for disaster recovery or upgrade scenarios.
+This guide explains how to use Shared Backups for disaster recovery or upgrade scenarios.

 ## Benefits
 The Shared Backups feature provides the following benefits:

-* You can configure automatic backups for control planes without any operational overhead.
+* Automatic backups for control planes without any operational overhead
-* You can configure backup schedules for multiple managed control planes in a group.
+* Backup schedules for multiple managed control planes in a group
-* You can use Shared Backups across all hosting environments of Upbound (Disconnected, Connected or Cloud Spaces).
+* Shared Backups are available across all hosting environments of Upbound (Disconnected, Connected or Cloud Spaces)

 ## Prerequisites

-Make sure you've enabled the Shared Backups feature in whichever Space you plan to run your managed control plane in.
-If you want to use these APIs in your own Disconnected Space, your Space administrator must enable them in the Disconnected Space.
+Enabled the Shared Backups feature in the Space you plan to run your managed control plane in:

+- Cloud Spaces: Enabled by default
+- Connected Spaces: Space administrator must enable this feature
+- Disconnected Spaces: Space administrator must enable this feature

 <!-- vale off -->
 ## Configure a Shared Backup Config
 <!-- vale on -->

-[SharedBackupConfig]({{<ref "reference/space-api/#SharedBackupConfig-spec">}}) is a [group-scoped]({{<ref "mcp/groups">}}) resource.
+[SharedBackupConfig](https://docs.upbound.io/reference/space-api/#SharedBackupConfig-spec) is a [group-scoped]({{<ref "mcp/groups">}}) resource.
 You should create them in a group containing one or more managed control planes.
 This resource configures the storage details and provider.
 Whenever a backup executes (either by schedule or manually initiated), it references a SharedBackupConfig to tell it where store the snapshot.

 <!-- vale off -->
 ### Backup config provider